-- from line management to second level control functions; - between second level control functions; - from second level functions and management to the Board of Directors and Board of Statutory Auditors; - between/from the Board of Directors and Board of Statutory Auditors.
+- from line management to second level control functions; - between second-level control functions; - from second level functions and management to the Board of Directors and Board of Statutory Auditors; - between/from the Board of Directors and Board of Statutory Auditors.

-In particular, the ICRMS provides for two main moments of coordination and interaction between the control functions, including through the adoption of the management committees described above:
+In this context, in particular, two main moments of coordination and interaction between the control functions are envisaged, also through the adoption of the management committees described above:

-- coordination in the planning of annual activities: the Company's control functions hold preliminary coordination meetings during the planning phase to ensure adequate control of the main corporate risks and enable operational synergies, the identification and efficient management of overlapping areas, and avoid redundancies and diseconomies; - regular updates on risk assessments/measurements and the adequacy of controls: the Company's control functions enable coordination events to exchange information about the outcomes of their activities and the assessments carried out on the functioning of the ICRMS and the relevant improvement actions planned/adopted.
+- coordination in the planning of annual activities: the corporate control functions hold preliminary coordination meetings during the planning of activities, to ensure adequate monitoring of the main business risks, enabling, where possible, synergic operations and the identification and effective management of overlapping areas, avoiding redundancies and diseconomies; - regular updates on risk assessments/measurements and the adequacy of controls: the corporate control functions provide for specific coordination moments for the exchange of information on the results of their activities and assessments of the functioning of the ICRMS, as well as related improvement actions planned/adopted.
 To this end, specific periodic information flows have been defined for the issuance of the suitability opinion by the Board of Directors, as described in the previous section of this document.